mocraveirodev/simple-qrcode/README.md

 For support or to contact the developer, please send an email to craveiromonica@gmail.com.

 ----------
-Feito por Monica Craveiro 💜
+Made by Monica Craveiro 💜